katherinek727/mcp-ui/docs/src/index.md

       link: /about

 features:
-  - title: 🌐 Open Protocol
+  - title: 🌐 Standardized Protocol
-    details: MCP-UI is an open spec to standardize UI over MCP.
-Write once, run everywhere!
+    details: MCP-UI is standardized into MCP Apps.
+The MCP-UI SDKs are fully compliant and ready to use.
   - title: 🛠️ Client & Server SDKs
     details: Provides powerful utilities to create interactive UI resources in MCP servers (Typescript, Ruby, and Python), as well as robust components for simple host integration (React and Web Components).
   - title: 🔒 Secure
     details: All remote code executes in sandboxed iframes, ensuring host and user security while maintaining rich interactivity.
   - title: 🎨 Flexible
-    details: Support for multiple content types, including iframes and Remote DOM components that match your host's look-and-feel.
+    details: MCP-UI is a playground to experiment with agentic UI.
+Community feedback will help shape the MCP Apps spec.
 ---

 <!-- ## See MCP-UI in Action -->